otj@h@`

 Organized; Asian Monodrama Association

-The Wxecutive Meeting of UNIMA and International Puppet Festival "materinka 07"
+The Executive Meeting of UNIMA and International Puppet Festival "materinka 07"

 Period; 14th ~ 26th June 2007